nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 This is an early pre-release version.

 The code has been rewritten/refactored in order to get some of the more complex issues fixed.
-It does pass all the automatic tests we have, but there are still more tests we would like to tkae it through, before we release a beta.
+It does pass all the automatic tests we have, but there are still more tests we would like to take it through, before we release a beta.

-We would really appreciate it if you give this alpa a spin. and [report](https://github.com/nunit/nunit3-vs-adapter/issues) whatever you find back to us.
+We would really appreciate it if you give this alpha a spin. and [report](https://github.com/nunit/nunit3-vs-adapter/issues) whatever you find back to us.

 The major fixes now are Explicit runs are fully back, both in Visual Studio and on command line with dotnet test and vstest.console.